fralnz/cpicker/README.md

 # cpicker

-minimal color picker for X11
+Minimal color picker for X11

+## Dependencies

+- xcolor

+- xclip

+Arch install: `sudo pacman -S xclip xcolor`

+## Usage

+Just execute `cpicker` and pick a color, it will be automatically copied to the clipboard